Afrobeats finally gets its groove on | DW | 02.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Afrobeats music has taken the world by storm.
-Hit after hit featuring African artists have been trending on charts across the world.
+Hit after hit featuring African artists has been trending on charts across the world.
 But why now?

-"Time is of the essence," croons Nigerian singer Tems on Afrobeats star Wizkid's 2021 summer hit,"Essence".
-Viewed over 67 million times on YouTube, and millions more when counting remixes on TikTok and Instagram, "Essence" was a COVID-pandemic summer hit.
+"Time is of the essence," Nigerian singer Tems croons on Afrobeats star Wizkid's 2021 summer hit,"Essence".
+Viewed over 67 million times on YouTube, and millions more times when counting remixes on TikTok and Instagram, "Essence" was a pandemic summer hit.

 Not long ago, this kind of global success for an Afrobeats song would have raised eyebrows.
-But the truth is, the Afrobeats genre — and specifically the Nigerian music industry — has in recent years produced hit after hit.
+But the truth is: The Afrobeats genre broadly — and specifically the Nigerian music industry — has in recent years produced hit after hit.

-Be they "Essence's" longing melodies, Burna Boy's heady beats, Yemi Alade's Afropolitan tones, Wizkid's party starter in "Joro" or Davido's jovial "Fall", these tracks broadly labeled "Afrobeats" have woken a sleeping giant: A Nigerian treasure trove of musical talent and creativity pumping across dancefloors from Lagos to Los Angeles.
+Be they longing melodies such as "Essence" longing melodies, Burna Boy's heady beats, Yemi Alade's Afropolitan tones, Wizkid's party-starter "Joro" or Davido's jovial "Fall," these tracks have woken a sleeping giant: a Nigerian treasure trove of musical talent and creativity pumping across dance floors from Lagos to Los Angeles.

-Afrobeats rise to global prominence seems to have coincided with the COVID pandemic.
-Indeed, hit after hit and collaborations with big-name international acts from Justin Bieber and Beyonce to Ed Sheeran are among recent successes.
-But the reality is different, according to Lagos-based veteran producer and musician Ade Bantu.
+The rise to global prominence of Afrobeats seems to have coincided with the pandemic.
+Indeed, hit after hit and collaborations with big-name international acts, from Justin Bieber to Beyonce to Ed Sheeran, are among recent successes.
+But the reality is different, the Lagos-based veteran producer and musician Ade Bantu told DW.

-"Nigeria has always been a powerhouse when it comes to music," he told DW, rattling off a list of household names including King Sunny Day and Fela Kuti.
+"Nigeria has always been a powerhouse when it comes to music," Bantu said, rattling off a list of household names including King Sunny Day and Fela Kuti.

-But to explain the current wave of international prominence Nigerian artists enjoy, Ade Bantu pointed to the 2012 success of Nigerian artist D'Banj.
+To explain the current wave of international prominence that Nigerian artists are enjoying, Bantu pointed to the 2012 success of the Nigerian artist D'Banj.
 His barrier-breaking, dancefloor-shaking single "Oliver Twist" in the United Kingdom "opened the floodgates."

 "Everybody just caught the Nigerian bug.
-And then you have this massive Nigerian diaspora in the UK, the United States, and other hubs around the world," said Bantu.
+And then you have this massive Nigerian diaspora in the UK, the United States and other hubs around the world," Bantu said.

 Analysts have sought to correlate the Afrobeats popular organic growth with growing, upwardly mobile West African diaspora populations in major music markets.